sharnajh/would-you-rather/README.md

 ## Usage

-MyReads fetches data from [Udacity's React Books API](https://reactnd-books-api.udacity.com/) to connect the user with an expansive library of books.

-The user can search for books and organize them into three different bookshelves:

-- Currently Reading
-- Want to Read
-- Read
+Users can sign up or impersonate a fake user to log in.
+Once logged in, users can answer polls, view poll results, create their own polls for others to answer, and view the leaderboard.

 ## Technologies

 - Bootstrapped with create-react-app
 - React-Redux for state management
-- Styled with SASS
+- Styled with SASS and Reactstrap
 - Routed with React Router DOM in Development
+- React-Redux-Loading-Bar for loading middleware
+- JavaScript TimeAgo library for rendering timestamps

 ## Future Functionality

-- Sign up users
+- Sign up users[x]
-- Loading bar
+- Loading bar[x]
--
+- Authentication[]

 ## License